omataclas/phone-scraper-brasil/README.md

-Python email address and phone number scraper by Cameron Cobb on October 17th, 2018.
+Python email address and phone number scraper

 This email address and phone number scraper prompts the user to enter the complete URL of the webpage that needs to be scraped and stored the email addresses in an excel spreadsheet.